 Sperm oxidative stress analysis

-As previously described, spermatozoa were selected by the swim-up protocol and incubated with MPs (CT, B0.05, B0.1, B0.3, and B1.1).
-A positive control group (CT+) was determined by adding 50 μM of H2O2 to stimulate sperm oxidative stress (53).
-In all groups, 2 μL mL-1 of CellRox™ Green Reagent (Thermo Fisher Scientific, USA) was added (N = 4 bulls).
-Sperm was incubated at 38.5ºC in a humidified atmosphere of 5% CO2 and 95% O2 for 3 h.
+We were also interested in assessing the extent to which bovine spermatozoa experienced oxidative stress when exposed to MPs.
+To this end, for all of the 5 treatment groups described above, 2 μL mL-1 of CellRox™ Green Reagent (Thermo Fisher Scientific, USA) was added (N = 4 bulls).
+A positive control group was also created by adding 50 μM of H2O2 to stimulate sperm oxidative stress (53) Sperm were incubated at 38.5ºC in a humidified atmosphere of 5% CO2 and 95% O2 for 3 h.
 Every 30 min, a 5 μL aliquot was taken and mounted in a RT slide and cover slip.
 Slides were let to cool down for 1 min (to stop sperm movement) and images were taken using an EVOS M7000 fluorescence microscope using ×20 NA 0.45.
 At least 100 sperm cells were counted, and midpiece CellRox™ stained sperm were considered positive.

-Confocal Raman spectroscopy of isolated microparticles and PS beads
+Confocal Raman spectroscopy of isolated microparticles and spiked polystyrene beads

 A confocal Raman (alpha300 R, WITec, Germany) with a spectrometer (UHTS 300, WITec, Germany), and a 532 nm laser was used for the characterization of the microplastics.
 The microscope was operated by using the Control Five software, and the acquired data was processed by the Project Five software for compensation of background noise or cosmic radiation signal.
 Initially, the microscope was focused on the samples by using a ×50 NA 0.75 Zeiss objective, and the whole area of the membrane was imaged using the ‘Area Stitching’ option and the Z-stack auto-focus.
 Then, the Particle Scout software was used to identify all the particles present in the imaged membrane.
 The Raman spectra of each identified particle was then measured with a ×100 DIC NA 0.9 Zeiss objective, using an autofocus function, with a laser power of 10 mV, an accumulation of 4 and integration time of 0.45 s.
 The presence of microplastics was confirmed by matching the spectra found using the True Match- Integrated Raman Spectra Database Management software, with the S.T.
 Japan database (S.T.
 Japan Europe GmbH, Germany).
 Only matches with a value higher than 75% were considered for further analysis.
 Poly(tetrafluoroethylene-co-perfluoro-(alkyl vinyl ether)) – PTFE – and Perfluoroalkoxy alkane – PFA – particles were excluded from the analysis, since they are components of the pore membrane used for imaging.

-All identified particles were classified as: 1) non-plastic related particle (NP); 2) plastic polymer (PP); 3) plasticizer (PZ); 4) pigment (PG); 5) coating, solvent or filler (CSF); and 6) unknown.
+All identified particles were classified as: 1) non-plastic related particle; 2) plastic polymer (PP); 3) plasticizer (PZ); 4) pigment (PG); 5) coating, solvent or filler (CSF); and 6) unknown.
 Data S1 shows a list of all identified particles and their classification.
 Particle number was converted to weight by using the formula:

 Pw= ρ×v